Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Introduction

 \section{Introduction}

-Neural Networks (NNs) are increasingly used in modern cyber-physical systems, where they are often employed as feedback controllers.
-Typically, however, these NNs are not designed analytically or explicitly, but rather trained from data in an end-to-end learning paradigm.
-Such data-trained controllers are popular in this context because they often perform quite well; but because they are obtained by an \emph{implicit} design methodology, they do not come with crucial safety guarantees per se.
-Thus, algorithms that can independently verify the safety of a NN (controller) are a very active area research, even though progress in this area not kept pace with the momentum of NN controller adoption in safety-critical applications.
+Neural Networks (NNs) are increasingly used as feedback controllers in safety-critical cyber-physical systems, so algorithms that can \emph{verify} the safety of such controllers are of crucial importance.
+However, despite the importance of NN verification algorithms, relatively little attention has been paid to an analysis of their computational complexity.
+Such considerations are especially relevant in the verification of controllers, since a verifier may be invoked many times to verify a controller in closed loop.

-Despite the importance -- and abundance -- of such NN verification algorithms, relatively little attention has been paid to a theoretical analysis of their computational complexity.
-While it is known that the satisfiability of any 3-SAT formula, $\varphi$, can be encoded as a NN verification problem, this result requires the variables in $\varphi$ to be in correspondence with the input dimensions to the network \cite{KatzReluplexEfficientSMT2017a}.
-On the one hand, this makes it clear that the complexity of verifying a NN depends unfavorably on the dimension of its input space.
-On the other hand, this result doesn't speak directly to the relative difficulty of verifying a NN with a \emph{fixed} input dimension but an increasing number of neurons.
-The only results that hint at this second consideration are those that exhibit networks for which the number of affine regions grows exponentially in the number of neurons in the network -- see e.g. \cite{MontufarNumberLinearRegions2014}.
-However, these kinds of results merely suggest that the verification problem is still ``hard'' in the number of neurons in the network (input and output dimensions are fixed).
+On the one hand, it is known that the satisfiability of any 3-SAT formula can be encoded as a NN verification problem, but this result requires its variables to be in correspondence with the input dimensions to the network \cite{KatzReluplexEfficientSMT2017a}.
+This means the complexity of verifying a NN depends unfavorably on the dimension of its input space.
+On the other hand, this result doesn't address the relative difficulty of verifying a NN with a \emph{fixed} input dimension but an increasing number of neurons.
+The only results in this vein exhibit networks for which the number of affine regions grows exponentially in the number of neurons in the network -- see e.g. \cite{MontufarNumberLinearRegions2014}.
+However, these merely suggest that the verification problem is still ``hard'' in the number of neurons in the network (input and output dimensions are fixed).
 There are not, to our knowledge, any concrete complexity results that address this second question.